nestordemeure/shelly/README.md

 pip install llm python-dotenv rich
 ```

-Configure llm to use CBORG, adding out model of choice (here `openai/gpt-4.1-mini`, do not forget to also set it in [`config.json`](./config.json)) to its configuration file:
+Configure llm to use CBORG, adding out model of choice (here `openai/gpt-4.1-mini`, check the [CBorg Models page](https://cborg.lbl.gov/models/) for a list of models currently available with tool use) to its configuration file (do not forget to also set it in [`config.json`](./config.json)):

 ```sh
 # Load the env